 After successful authentication, a user logs in to the Node js - Angular Sample app and sees demo functionalities as a menu in the top-right corner of the page.

-These functionalities are included as part of the sample app to demonstrate how a client application can integrate CyberArk Identity authentication and authorization services in their application features/tasks or activities like updating the user profile, resetting the password, and TOTP registration, or even the necessary items like transferring funds.
+These functionalities are included as part of the sample app to demonstrate how a client application can integrate CyberArk Identity authentication and authorization services in their application features/tasks, or perform activities such as updating the user profile, resetting the password, TOTP registration, or transferring funds.

 Some of these use cases added in the sample app are discussed below.

-Clients can integrate the CyberArk Identity into their applications to authenticate and authorize users for crucial activities like transferring funds and similar functionalities.
-This use case demonstrates the Fund Transfer functionality.
+Clients can integrate CyberArk Identity into their applications to authenticate and authorize users for crucial activities such as transferring funds.

-On clicking the Fund Transfer tab, the user navigates to a page where an input field is provided for some amount to be entered and description.
+Click the Fund Transfer tab to navigate to a page where an input field is provided.

-Click on the Transfer button after entering the amount and description (optional).
-It initiates the process using the CyberArk Identity platform to authorize the user.
+Enter the amount and description (optional) and clicks the Transfer button.
+This initiates the process of using the CyberArk Identity platform to authorize the user.

-The user enters the password or responds to the various challenges corresponding to the user account and proceeds by clicking Next.
+Enter the password or responds to the various challenges corresponding to the user account and clicks Next.

-After successful authorization, the process of fund transfer is marked completed, and the Fund Transfer screen displaying the success can be seen.
+After a successful authorization, the process of fund transfer is marked completed, and the Fund Transfer screen displays a success message.

-The value of the amount entered on this page is only for demonstration purposes, and no actual transaction takes place in the database.
-This part is integrated into a sample app to showcase how CyberArk Identity can be used to provide authorization mechanisms for crucial activities like Fund Transfer at the client end.
+The value of the amount entered on this page is for demonstration purposes only, and no actual transaction takes place in the database.
+This part is integrated into a sample app to showcase how CyberArk Identity can be used to provide authorization mechanisms for crucial activities such as fund transfer at the client end.

-On click of Enroll Factors we get a drop-down with TOTP Registration and Change Password.
+Click Enroll Factors to display a drop-down with TOTP Registration and Change Password.